maxperala/MFT-Public/README.md

 If you need an easy way to simulate your location on a real iOS device, you should look into [GeoPort](https://github.com/davesc63/GeoPort).

-You can also build the app yourself for either Android or iOS using native tools or EAS, if you have requested access to the actual frontend repository contained as a submodule in this repo.
+You can also build the app yourself for either Android or iOS using native tools or EAS, more about this inside the frontend repo.

 **The app is not compatible with Expo Go due to extensive use of native modules!**